mahlaranjeet/Advanced-Regression-Assignment/README.md

 ### Steps

     1) Reading, understanding and visualizing the data

     2) Preparing the data for model training (train-test split, rescaling)

     3) Training the model

-4) Prediction and evaluation of the test set
+    4) Prediction and evaluation of the test set with Ridge and Lasso regularization
+    5) marking answers for assignment part 2